sibo-t/auto-download-epl-standings/README.md

 ## Requirements
 * Chrome
-* Chromedriver
+* Chromedriver (will be installed by the Makefile)
 * Python(3.10.x)

-## If you do not have chromedriver
+## How to run
 On your terminal run
 > make

-## If all requirements are met
+To add a download destination

-> python3 main.py
+> make ARG=PATH/TO/DOWNLOAD/TO

 # Note:
 * I was using Pop OS to write and test this program
-* The download stage assumes that the file will require less than 30 seconds to download
+* The download stage assumes that the file will require around 5 seconds to download

+# Contact Details
+Email : stmsabala@gmail.com